AllenNeuralDynamics/aind-metadata-mapper/docs/source/Contributing.rst

 ---------------------------
 Questions, feature requests and bug reports are all welcome as discussions or `issues <https://github.com/AllenNeuralDynamics/aind-metadata-mapper/issues>`_.
 Please use the provided `templates <https://github.com/AllenNeuralDynamics/aind-metadata-mapper/issues/new/choose>`_ to ensure we have enough information to work with.

-NOTE: If your package requires upgrading aind-data-schema, create a separate ticket and a dedicated engineer will handle the upgrade.
+**NOTE**: If your package requires upgrading aind-data-schema, create a separate ticket and a dedicated engineer will handle the upgrade.

 Installation and Development
 ----------------------------